zonemaster/zonemaster-backend/docs/Installation.md

 sudo install -v -m 755 ./tmpfiles.conf /usr/lib/tmpfiles.d/zonemaster.conf
 ```

-> If this is an update of Zonemster-Backend, you should remove any script from older
+> If this is an update of Zonemster-Backend, you should remove any
-> version of Zonemaster-Backend in `/etc/init.d`, i.e. any for Zonemaster except for
+> `/etc/init.d/zm-backend.sh` and `/etc/init.d/zm-centos.sh` (scripts from
-> the ones just installed.
+> previous version of Zonemaster-Backend).

 ### 3.2 Database engine installation and configuration (CentOS)